bgaze/ipsum-html/doc/ipsum-html.md

 ### IpsumHtml::table

-Generate a Lorem Ipsum "table" node with header and content.
+Generates a Lorem Ipsum "table" node with header and content.

 ```php
 /**